 Thanks to Disney, we too often think of red when we picture mermaid hair colors.
 Everyone’s favorite ginger princess is kind of boring, though.

 Today’s mermaids are bold, vibrant, and in love with vivid colors.
 They’re confident, unique, and no longer content to hide under the sea where no one can see their striking tresses.
 If you’ve always dreamed of living that mermaid life with long green, teal, or turquoise hair, it’s your time to shine.

 Mermaid Hair Color Shades

 Eager to make a splash?
 The next time you hit up the hair salon, tell your stylist that you’re ready for a mermaid hair color.

 The best news is that there’s no limit to that descriptor.
 Mermaids wear their hair in a rainbow of colors.
-From pink and purple to gray and blue, you’ll find an all-over color or an eye-popping mermaid hair color combinations that are perfect for you.
+From pink and purple to gray and blue, you’ll find an all-over color or eye-popping mermaid hair color combinations that are perfect for you.